Skip to content

 }

-Integrating Console into kernel.cpp¶
+Integrating Console into kernel.cpp

-Now we can include our console functionality in kernel.h
+Now we can include our console functionality in kernel.h and use the printf function for text display.

-Add this include to the top of kernel.h
+Add this include to the top of kernel.h:

-#include <core/console.h>
+#include <console.h>

-Here's the updated kernel.cpp
+Here's the updated kernel.cpp:

 #include <kernel.h>